Lažany (Liberec District)

 Lažany (Laschan) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The name means "the village of Lažans", which can be translated either as "the village of people who settled on láz (an Old Czech word meaning 'field' or 'land')" or "the village of people who came from a place called Láz".

 Geography

 Lažany is located about 17 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 331 m above sea level.

 History

 The first written mention of Lažany is from 1397.

 Economy

 Lažany is an agricultural municipality.
 It is known for its cider mill and the production of fruit drinks.

 Transport

 The D10 motorway runs along the southern municipal border of Lažany and then continues as the I/35 road along the eastern municipal border.

 Sights

-Lažany is poor in monuments.
-The only protected cultural monument is a sandstone crucifix from 1821.
+The only protected cultural monument in the municipality is a sandstone crucifix from 1821.